 Other Common Issues:

 - Confirm the PhotonMaster Luminometer was at room temperature during testing.
-Taking a reading with a Luminometer directly from a hot truck or stored in sunlight or during winter can cause abnormal readings.
-Allow the device to return to room temperature.
+A reading with a Luminometer directly from a hot truck or stored in sunlight or during winter can cause abnormal readings.
+Allow the device to return to room temperature before operating